Written by: Michael Den Boer on July 22nd, 2006

 Retail Price: $29.98

 The films strongest asset is John Lamond’s direction which borrows some technique in the form of soft focus photography most notably from Just Jacken’s Emmanuelle.
 Lamond’s sense of composition is also very good as he frames the action to its fullest.
 The films dialog sounds like something one would except to read if they were reading a romance novel.
-The acting in this film is about the level one would expect when watching a soap opera with the two leads Glory Annen and Chris Milne both coming off as rather one dimensional.
+The acting in this film is about the level one would expect when watching a soap opera.
+With Glory Annen’s performance in the role of Felicity being the only performance that leaves any lasting impression.

 The films funky score perfectly compliments the mass amounts of sex that occurs in the film.
 The various sex scenes are all well done and very erotic.
 The most erotic scene in the film is when Felicity and a female friend go to a bath house.
-What happens nest is four ladies lathering each other up surrounded by steam.
-Asia is full of exotic locations and sexual delights and the film fully exploits both.
-Ultimately Felicity despite having all the right ingredients comes off as a slightly dull film that tens to drag especially early on.
+What happens next is the four ladies lathering each other up surrounded by steam.
+Also Asia is full of exotic locations and sexual delights and the film fully exploits both.
+Overall Felicity is a well-made slice of erotica cinema that ultimately works as well as does due to the strength of its leading ladies’ performance.

 The transfer for this release was sourced from director John Lamond’s personal vault print.
 The film is presented in an anamorphic widescreen which preserves the films original aspect ratio.
 Colors look nicely saturated and details remain stable and sharp through out.
 Overall this transfer looks very good and it is free of any print damage.